-- Maybe you tried drugs (a little or a lot), but were fortunate to not become addicted because you don’t have the genetic predisposition, or you wised up in time, or you were fortunate to have parents that cared enough to catch you.
+- Maybe you tried drugs (a little or a lot) but were fortunate not to become addicted because you don’t have the genetic predisposition, or you wised up in time, or you were fortunate to have parents that cared enough to catch you.

-- Maybe you got behind the wheel after a few too many, but by the grace of God didn’t kill anyone.
+- Maybe you got behind the wheel after a few too many, but by the grace of God, didn’t kill anyone.

 - Maybe you did something you knew wasn’t right because you wanted to please your boyfriend, but the “something” was a relatively tame stealing a beer and box of Cheez-Its, rather than carrying illegal drugs to the street corner.

 I’m always amazed at the selective amnesia of many adults about their own youthful misdeeds.
 I’m not saying that your mistakes are on the same level as those made by our children’s birth parents, but luck plays a huge part in how our lives turn out.
-Luck to be raised by parents who care, even if they weren’t perfect, and could model good parenting; luck to be raised with the expectations of education and middle class achievements; luck to have escaped the genes for addiction, ADHD, or mental illness; luck to have not been caught (or luck to have been caught early).
-As the adoptee above stated so well “choices are not made in a vacuum”.
+Luck to be raised by parents who care, even if they weren’t perfect, and could model good parenting; luck to be raised with the expectations of education and middle-class achievements; luck to have escaped the genes for addiction, ADHD, or mental illness; luck to have not been caught (or luck to have been caught early).
+As the adoptee above stated so well: “choices are not made in a vacuum”.